alfredomtx/trip-builder/README.md

 # 🐘 What is this project?
 It's a REST API for searching Flights, a much simpler version of what a real flight searching platform do.

 I developed this project as a Coding Assessment to test my technical skills during a job application.

 **Usage** guide can be found down below, keep reading! 🙂

-## 📃 Live endpoint and Documentation
-This API is live at [xxx]()(not ready yet), and currently anyone can register a user and use it.

-There is also a full documentation of all endpoints available, where you can also easily try requests in the browser.

 ## What the API can do:
 - Search flights from airport A to B (one way trip).